jboinembalome/blouppy-keycloak-theme/README.md

 <img src="./screenshots/forgot-password.png">

 ## Overview
 This is an **incomplete** Keycloak login theme.
 Currently, this theme styles the "login", "register", and "forgot password" screens.
-More layouts may be included in the future depending on demand.
+More layouts may be included in the future.

 ## Installation